 Students are admitted as regular or provisional graduate students in either the M.S. or Ph.D.
-Programs.
+Program.
 For matriculation as a regular graduate student, an applicant must have completed the requirements for a bachelor's degree at an accredited college, with a record of high performance, and must have the recommendations of the faculty and officials of the School of Marine Science.

 Students may be admitted to either the Master of Science or Doctor of Philosophy programs.
-Direct admission into the Doctor of Philosophy program is available to qualified applicants with a Master's degree.
-Students without a Master's degree, except in exceptional cases as identified by the Dean of Graduate Studies, must enter the program as a Master's student; however, students wishing to continue directly to a Ph.D. degree can apply to by-pass the M.S. degree, provided they meet the criteria for the by-pass (see Masters of Science bypass option).
-By-pass requires approval of the student's advisory committee, the Academic Status and Degrees Committee, and the Dean of Graduate Studies.
+Students without a Master's degree must enter the program as a Master's student; however, students wishing to continue directly to the Ph.D. degree can apply to by-pass the M.S. degree, provided the student meets the criteria for the bypass (see Masters of Science bypass option).
+Bypass requires approval of the student's advisory committee, the Academic Status and Degrees Committee, and the Dean of Graduate Studies.